 Find the full printable recipe below.

-Lay chicken breasts on a lined sheet pan, drizzle with olive oil and season well.
+Lay skinless chicken breasts on a parchment lined large sheet pan, drizzle with olive oil and season well.
 Cover with foil and bake for 15 minutes.

 Remove the foil, turn the chicken and add the tomatoes.
 Bake for another 15 minutes or until the chicken is cooked through.